hjysam/text_classification/readme.md

 ## Running the Jupyter Notebook ONLY in Google Colab

-IMPT: The Jupyter Notebook is set up to run directly on Google Colab, leveraging GPU resources for BERT Model processing; see Step 6.
+Important: The Jupyter Notebook is configured to run seamlessly on Google Colab, allowing for direct downloading of the dataset.
+It optimally utilizes GPU resources for efficient processing of the BERT Model.

 To execute the provided Jupyter Notebook in Google Colab, follow these steps: